skaugvoll/devops-demo/README.md

 16. Log correlation
     1.  add morgan, and create the correct log format including apm trace ids for log correlation

-17. Set up filebeat
+17. Set up filebeat to collect logs from docker containers
-     1. Logstash is heavy to run
-     2.   filebeat could be a good option

 >First filebeat to retrive logs, then send them to logstash for parsing, then logstash sends them to elasticsearch ingest
 >pipeline that we need to set up, before elastic ingest logs into wanted index

 >NB: remember to update filebeat.yml and docker-compose.yml to have updated username and password for elastic account

-18. Set up logstash
+18. Set up logstash so that filebeat can send to logstash, which sends them to elasticsearch
     1.  https://www.elastic.co/guide/en/logstash/current/ls-security.html
     We also need to create a few `new` `roles` and `users` to allow logstash to send data to elasticsearch. `For this we need elasticsearch and kibana to be running`

-> NB: I think we have to create the ingest pipeline either through elastic api or kibana ui, there are no way to create it on startup

 **!!BEFORE STARTING filebeat and logstash, start up es, kibana, apm** then in kibana, go to stack management, indgest pipelines, create pipeline